temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

       cassandra:
         hosts: '127.0.0.1'
         keyspace: 'temporal_visibility'
+    es-visibility:
+      elasticsearch:
+        version: 'v7'
+        logLevel: 'error'
+        url:
+          scheme: 'http'
+          host: '127.0.0.1:9200'
+        indices:
+          visibility: temporal_visibility_v1_dev_other
+          # secondary_visibility: temporal_visibility_v2_dev
+        closeIdleConnectionsInterval: 15s
 #...
 ```

-To enable Advanced Visibility features with your Cassandra Visibility store, you must integrate with Elasticsearch.
+In this example, we also set Elasticsearch for Advanced Visibility with Cassandra as the Visibility store.
-Using Elasticsearch is reccommended for any Temporal Cluster setup that handles more than a few Workflow Executions, as it takes on the request load on the Visibility store and helps optimize performance.

 **Database schema and setup**